The following post is from Lisa of The Pennington Point: 7 Quick Ways to Add Seasonal Decor to Your Home

 Changing out your table’s centerpiece is the fastest way to change the feel of a room.
 Whisk away the bowl of lemons and replace it with a favorite collection.
 Bam!
 Done.

-Going from season to season inside the home doesn’t have to take a lot of time and money.
+Going from season to season inside the home doesn’t take much time and money.
 With just a few quick switches, you can go from spring to summer in no time.

 Do you like to change your décor seasonally?